 When a senior suddenly begins spouting the worst profanities, using offensive language or saying inappropriate things, family members are often baffled as to why and what they can do about it.

 Caregivers have shared countless stories in the forum about elders who used to be mild-mannered and proper suddenly cursing at them or calling them insulting names.
 When it happens in public, it’s embarrassing, and when it happens in private, it’s hurtful.

-When this behavior is out of character for an elder, the start of Alzheimer’s or another form of dementia is a likely cause.
+When this behavior is out of character for an elder and gradually gets worse, the start of Alzheimer’s or another form of dementia is a likely cause.
 If the onset is quite sudden, a urinary tract infection (UTI) is another common culprit.
 UTIs present very differently in seniors, and symptoms include behavioral changes like agitation.

 But if dementia is not an issue and a senior is just plain crass, how do you deal with swearing and rudeness?
 You can try to set firm ground rules for them.
 Make it perfectly clear that you will not tolerate such language, especially in public settings.
 A little bit of guilt may be effective in getting them to realize that their behavior is unacceptable and offensive to other people.
 Try something like “Dad, if Mom was here right now, she would be appalled by your language,” or “You would never want your grandchildren to hear you speaking like that, would you?”

 When a swearing tirade sets in, another technique is to use distraction.
-Their fit may end once they’re focused on something else.
+The outburst may end once they’re focused on something else.
 Try bringing up happy times from the old days.
-Elders love to reminisce, and prompting them to change the subject and tap into their long-term memory will likely cause them to forget about whatever it is that set them off.
+Elders love to reminisce, and prompting them to change the subject and tap into their long-term memory will likely cause them to forget about whatever it is that first set them off.
 If none of these suggestions work, your best bet is to learn not to take this behavior personally.
-Back off, disappear and wait for it to blow over.
+When a senior becomes hostile, back off, disappear and wait for it to blow over.